-Boren Awards for International Study: The Boren Award give preference to students enrolled in language and cultural studies programs in Central and South America, Asia and Africa.
+Boren Awards for International Study: The Boren Award gives preference to students enrolled in language and cultural studies programs in Central and South America, Asia and Africa.
 Recipients must study a critical language during their study abroad experience.
-Preference is given to abroad for a full academic year; and who will make a commitment to a career in federal service.
+Preference is given to students planning to study abroad for a full academic year and who will make a commitment to a career in federal service.
 Applicants can be either UMBC undergraduate or graduate students.
 UMBC applicants must follow the internal UMBC application deadline for submission of all application materials; usually this deadline is in mid-January.

 Butex Study Abroad Scholarships: The Butex Study Abroad Scholarship provides up to £500 to students at any BUTEX member in the United Kingdom, including both of our exchange partners.
 The minimum term of study in the United Kingdom is one semester.

 Fund for Education Abroad Scholarships: The Fund for Education Abroad is an independent organization that is committed to increasing the opportunities for dedicated American students to participate in high-quality, rigorous education abroad programs by reducing financial restrictions through the provision of scholarships.
 FEA goals include increasing the number and diversity of students studying abroad, in particular underrepresented students.
 Up to $5,000 for a semester and $10,000 for a year.